busybox11/NowPlaying-for-Spotify/readme.md

 # NowPlaying for Spotify

-Welcome on my project's GitHub page: **NowPlaying for Spotify**!

-This is a Spotify Connect visualizer, which has had its codebase made in half a day.
+This is a real-time updating Spotify Connect visualizer, which has had its base codebase made in half a day.

 This project is licensed under GNU GPL-3.0 license.